Breaking Barriers and Building Relationships:

 - We eat great food and enjoy each other’s company.

-Since we began in August we have hosted 5 dinners.
+In September 2017 we celebrated 1 year of dinners .
 We have raised or matched approximately $5,000.
 We donated $500 each to The Blazers Boys and Girls Club and the Portland Police Fallen Officer Memorial.

 We hosted 25 kids of color from The Boys and Girls Club and 15 police officers to attend a Portland Trail Blazer Basketball game.